 Both Cambridge Homes and the Mortgage Mark team offer new construction financing incentives.

-Cambridge Homes will pay for the lender’s title policy when using the Mortgage Mark team for mortgage financing.
-Our title policy calculator estimates these savings.
-(Hint: it’s thousands of dollars).
+Cambridge Homes will pay for the lender’s title policy (which is thousands of dollars) when using the Mortgage Mark team for mortgage financing.
+This will come in the form of seller concessions.

-Similarly, HomeBridge offers a large lender credit to offset our origination charges and cover an additional $1,000 of third-party fees.
+Similarly, CMG offers a large lender credit to offset our origination charges and cover an additional $1,000 of third-party fees.